-4. We draw attention to Note 39 to the accompanying financial statements which describes that the Company has incurred a net loss (after other comprehensive income) of Rs.
-105.48 million during the year ended March 31, 2023 and, as of that date, the Company's accumulated losses amounts to Rs.
-342.55 million which have resulted in complete erosion of its net worth of the Company and the current liabilities have exceeded its current assets by Rs.
-385.02 million as at March 31, 2023.
-These conditions and other matters set forth in the aforesaid note, indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
-However, based on the factors mentioned in the aforesaid note, management is of the view that the going concern basis of accounting is appropriate.
+5. We draw attention to Note 38 to the accompanying financial statements which describes that the Company has incurred a net loss of Rs.
+80.98 million during the year ended March 31, 2024 and, as of that date, the Company's accumulated losses amounts to Rs.
+423.52 million which have resulted in complete erosion of its net worth of the Company and the current liabilities have exceeded its current assets by Rs.
+468.40 million as at March 31, 2024.
+The Holding Company SpiceJet Limited, has disclosed a material uncertainty in relating to going concern in its financial statements for the year ended March 31, 2024 which may have a corresponding impact on the Company's ability to continue as a going concern also.
+Accordingly, these conditions together with other matters as described in the aforesaid note, indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
+However, based on management's assessment of future business projections, and financial support provided by the Holding Company, the management is of the view that the going concern basis of accounting is appropriate for preparation of these financial statements.
 Our opinion above is not modified in respect of this matter.